Only this pageAll pages

 Web Map Service is a standard protocol for serving georeferenced map images over the internet.

-In SW Maps menu, select Bluetooth GNSS
+SW Maps on iOS Bluetooth GNSS